flaviut/nim-by-example/content/content/oop.md

 Error: 'self.name' cannot be assigned to
 ```

-The reason for this is, that arguments to `proc`s are immutable.
-This is simply solved by marking mutable arguments using `var` as shown below:
+This happens because arguments to `proc` are immutable by default.
+The error can be fixed by marking the argument as mutable using `var`:

 ``` nimrod
 proc incAge(self: var Animal) =